 Here are the 5 things that have helped me shift my perspective and truly change my life, to heal and regain not only my meaning, but also self-love.

-Focus on self-care, not dieting.
+Focus on self-care, not weight loss

-The problem with feeling disconnected from your body is that you don’t show yourself much care, you don’t treat your body with the respect it deserves.
+The problem with feeling disconnected from your body is that you don’t show yourself much care, you don’t treat your body with the love it deserves.
 I was always trying to change something about myself, looking for endless reasons to criticize myself.

 When you have low self-esteem, that’s a slippery slope to never ending unhappiness.
 I was chasing new diet angles and workouts (as a fitness professional you have access to unlimited resources when it comes to new diets, supplements, or workout progressions, if your goal is to build your ideal body) and it seemed like with every new progress, 10 more reasons to be unhappy with myself emerged.
 I read all the articles and self-help books and, despite clearly understanding the mechanism, I never felt like it resonates with me.
 I couldn’t feel like I was worthy of appreciation, I was ignoring my body signals and I was deeply unhappy.